 Sleep is a reversible state of disconnection from the environment including reduced consciousness, skeletal muscle mobility, and metabolism.
 All forms of sensory responses are markedly decreased to varying degrees depending on the sleep cycle stage.
 Although this phenomenon is observed in all species that have been studied and occupies a significant fraction of the human lifespan, the purpose and function of sleep remain poorly understood.

 Sleep is measured primarily by polysomnography (PSG) which is considered the gold standard for diagnosing sleep disorders..
 PSG reveals that sleep architecture has several distinct stages that vacillate between the non-rapid eye movement (NREM) stages and rapid eye movement (REM) stages.
 The REM stage is of particular interest due to its association with a wide variety of pathological, psychological, and physiological phenomenon.
 The wide variety of medical and psychiatric pathologies, as well as common pharmacotherapies that can disrupt normal sleep, are summarized in this article.
-With more than 50 million Americans affected by sleep loss, the treatment of sleep disorders is becoming an increasingly more specialized and interdisciplinary field with significant impact on patient health in both acute and chronic settings.
+With more than 50 million Americans affected by sleep loss, the treatment of sleep disorders is becoming an increasingly more specialized and interprofessional field with significant impact on patient health in both acute and chronic settings.

 The sleep cycle is regulated by the circadian rhythm which is controlled by the suprachiasmatic nucleus (SCN) of the hypothalamus.
 Circadian rhythms refer to the regulation of physiology and behavior according to the day-night cycle.
 It acts as a biological clock that influences multiple physiological functions such as body temperature, muscular tonicity, and metabolic activity.
 This cycle is believed to be maintained by a series of “clock” genes that produce proteins in a 24-hour pattern.
 The two most commonly studied proteins in mammals are the Clock and Bmal1 proteins that bind together and attach to specific DNA sites of cells throughout the body to activate genes such as Period and Cryptochrome.
 Upon activation, the genes express proteins that influence myriad cellular activities such as signal transduction and metabolism until a negative feedback loop is achieved which inhibits the Clock-Bmal1 binding to the DNA site.
 This results in the cyclical wake-sleep pattern that influences a vast array of physiological and behavioral phenomenon dependent upon the time of day.